 Participants included logistics service providers, carriers, freight forwarders, shippers, consultants, and others across various job levels.
 59% of the respondents said that their operations were significantly impacted by the crisis, while only 1% said that their operations remain unaffected.

-While communication with supply chain partners plays a critical role in freight and shipping, only half of the respondents said they’ve been maintaining ongoing, real-time communication with their partners.
+While communication with supply chain partners plays a critical role in freight and shipping, only half of the respondents said they’ve maintained ongoing, real-time communication with their partners.

 Regarding the recovery of operations, the largest proportion of supply chain professionals said they expect a slow recovery (44%).
 The next highest percentage, 37%, anticipated a moderate recovery.
 On a positive note, 19% said they would recover quickly.
 However, 2% of the respondents believed they wouldn’t be able to recover at all.